History and Future of Cryosurgery

-"Cold" as a modern stimulation- or regulation therapy is now part of natural medicine and conventional medicine.
+"Cold" as a modern stimulation- or regulation therapy is now part of natural medicine.
 By selectively heat-extraction of individual body tissues the achieved temperature reduction excites healthful reactions .

 It’s spoken from cryo-, freezing-, kyro-surgery when the freezing temperatures during the tissue destruction are far below freezing point.
 This basis research in the cryo-medicine on the basis of good scientifically practice in Europe we have to owe to Dresden’s team of doctors led by Professor Wolfgang Matthäus early 60's years.
 In the U.S. the first well-directed N2-cooled probe was employed by surgeon Cooper.

 Since that time modern cryosurgery is based on theoretical, clinical and experimental experiences ,whereat the technical know-how advance is often pushed back due to conflict of interests.

 The current internationally and nationally known applied cryo-surgical procedures that are performed both on skin lesions and inside the body in the temperature range from -196° C with liquid nitrogen (N2) , go back to a state of knowledge, which has established itself over a long time.
 But the expectations of well-informed patients are on the increase in the meantime.

 The rapid development of new technical materials and processes has enabled to design to the modern cryo-medicine a simplified cryosurgical-system that is economically affordable and has small equipment costs ( Verlag München Daily Practice 2001, 42: 311 - 314) .